moayyadsaleh/simon-says/README.md

 Practical Uses:
 Skill Building: Sharpen your memory and pattern recognition skills by challenging yourself with increasingly complex sequences of button presses.

+How to Play:
+Start the Game: Press any key to start the game.
+The level title will indicate the current level.

+Follow the Pattern: Watch and listen carefully as the game highlights buttons in a specific sequence.
+Your task is to repeat the sequence by clicking the buttons in the same order.

+Repeat the Sequence: After the game shows the pattern, it's your turn to reproduce it.
+Click the buttons in the same order as shown.
+Level Up: If you successfully repeat the sequence, the game will advance to the next level, adding one more step to the pattern.

+Keep Going: As you progress, the patterns become longer and more challenging.
+Pay close attention to the increasing complexity and try to remember the sequence accurately.

+Game Over: If you make a mistake and click the wrong button or fail to repeat the sequence correctly, the game is over.
+You can restart by pressing any key.

 ![Simon Says](https://github.com/moayyadsaleh/simon-says/assets/137034202/d91fc656-7027-46ab-bbbc-85233018945e)